 In terms of precision and accuracy of measurements of FI vs MI, we also disagree.
 Suffice to looks at error analysis in Tucker et al., 2019; Hanyu et al., 2019, DeVitre et al., 2023 and Wieser et al., 2021 errors on melt inclusion analysis are frequently 20-50% or more; again, this is enormous compared to the precision of fluid inclusion analysis (even with entrapment temperature errors of >100K).
-We show the reliability of fluid inclusion analysis compared directly to melt inclusion analysis in our in-press paper (DeVitre et al., GPL in press) which we referenced as a preprint in this publication.
+We show the reliability of fluid inclusion analysis compared directly to melt inclusion analysis in our in-press paper (DeVitre and Wieser, 2024).

 Lastly, regarding the abundance of melt inclusions vs fluid inclusions, we also find this to be inaccurate.
 It is not uncommon to find fluid inclusions and often even in the same crystals as melt inclusions.
 For this particular eruption, we found about 1 fluid inclusion bearing crystal for every 3 crystals polished.
 This is not any more rare than finding suitable melt inclusions for analysis.

 Are these pressures of magma storage depth, or the inclusions were trapped on the way to surface?
 What does mean the range of pressures estimated?
-How the data can be used by decision makers?

 It has been shown extensively that FI tend to record stages of equilibration such as stalling and storage events (i.e., Hansteen and Klugel, 2008) and that clustering of pressures is indicative of such regions.
 It is possible that some of the inclusions could be trapped upon ascent (for example those that are very shallow and contain SO2) – but this would likely only be inclusions very close to the edge of crystals, or in secondary fractures that traverse the entire crystal as the crystals would have very little time for growth and annealing – these can generally be removed from the dataset (we filtered as possible).
-We note that FI and MI at Kīlauea record the same pressures (DeVitre and Wieser, GPL in press) within error of the methods, and that the depths estimated from our FI method are consistent not only with the MI data but also geophysical estimates of magma storage at Kīlauea – therefore we consider that this the most likely petrogenetic history that they are recording.
+We note that FI and MI at Kīlauea record the same pressures (DeVitre and Wieser, 2024) within error of the methods, and that the depths estimated from our FI method are consistent not only with the MI data but also geophysical estimates of magma storage at Kīlauea – therefore we consider that this the most likely petrogenetic history that they are recording.

-As for the range of pressures recorded, there are two main interpretations (aside from some of the distribution being explained by the uncertainty of the method): one is that re-equilibration of fluid inclusions between the 3-5 km reservoir and 1-2 km causes a distribution of pressures – however our re-equilibration models at Kīlauea (DeVitre and Wieser, GPL in press) indicate that re-equilibration is not of concern and that even a stalling event of ~2 years prior to eruption would result in <10 % difference in the pressure (this is less than the uncertainty of the method).
+As for the range of pressures recorded, there are two main interpretations (aside from some of the distribution being explained by the uncertainty of the method): one is that re-equilibration of fluid inclusions between the 3-5 km reservoir and 1-2 km causes a distribution of pressures – however our re-equilibration models at Kīlauea (DeVitre and Wieser, 2024) indicate that re-equilibration is not of concern and that even a stalling event of ~2 years prior to eruption would result in <10 % difference in the pressure (this is less than the uncertainty of the method).
 Magma storage systems are not perfectly uniform molten magma chambers at a precise depth– rather they are mush systems, as such, it isn’t inconceivable that pressure and temperature are not uniform either, hence that FI trapped in crystals at slightly different locations in the system would have slightly different pressures.
 Random sampling of this system and a lack of significant re-equilibration could explain such a distribution.
 Clustering between 1-2km would simply indicate this is the predominant region of equilibration which we interpret as magma storage.
 Details of the method are discussed extensively in our GPL paper and are beyond the scope of this article.

+How the data can be used by decision makers?